 - Always check for people loitering near such places.

 - Don’t hire expensive-looking cars.
-The safest way is to blend in with a moderate or bland car.
+The safest way is to blend in with a bland car.

-- Try not to drive alone.
+- Don't drive alone.
 It’s harder to hijack a car that has every seat occupied.

 - This is a tough one, but don’t roll down the window to give money to street kids.
 This is sometimes a ruse (although the child could legitimately be on his or her own).

-- Know where you’re going beforehand or you might end up lost in a dodgy area or empty streets.
+- Plan your route before you drive.
+This will prevent you from getting lost in a dodgy area or empty streets.